Start your journey to personal sustainability, discover well-being strategies, and achieve balance and happiness now!

 Why Smart Teams Still Get It Wrong: How fast thinking, hidden biases, and overconfidence quietly derail good decisions-and why pausing matters

-Most of us like to believe we’re thoughtful decision-makers.
-But in reality, much of what drives our behavior at work happens on autopilot.
-Research shows that up to 40–50% of our daily actions are habitual—including how we think, respond, and lead.
+Most of us like to believe we’re thoughtful decision-makers, yet much of what drives our behaviour happens on autopilot.
+Research suggests that up to 40–50% of our daily actions are habitual, including how we think, respond, and lead.

 How We Fail To Create New Habits — and What Works Better